MicroEJ/docs/SDKUserGuide/troubleshooting.rst

 -----------------

-If you are using Windows Defender as your default antivirus software, The SDK may be slowed down as it manipulates lots of JAR files (which are ZIP files) that are regularly analyzed.
+If you are using Windows Defender as your default antivirus software, the SDK may be slowed down as it manipulates lots of JAR files (which are ZIP files) that are regularly analyzed.

 To improve the SDK experience, please find below a list of